frontendbcn/mis-recursos/README.md

 * [Can I Use? ](https://caniuse.com/) - Up-to-date browser support tables for front-end technologies on desktop and mobile browsers.
 * [30 CSS Selectors by Tutplus ](https://code.tutsplus.com/tutorials/the-30-css-selectors-you-must-memorize--net-16048) - I find myself using this handy list of the 30 most important CSS selectors from Tutplus all the time.
 * [30 CSS Selectors by Tutplus ](https://code.tutsplus.com/tutorials/the-30-css-selectors-you-must-memorize--net-16048) - I find myself using this handy list of the 30 most important CSS selectors from Tutplus all the time.

+## PLANNING, TESTING, OPTIMIZATION AND DEPLOYMENT

+* [Periodic Table of Web Design Process](https://www.newdesigngroup.ca/website-design/web-design-process-infographic/) Great overview of the web design process: from project brief to launching the final version.
+* [HTML Validator by W3C](https://validator.w3.org/) Check if your HTML markup is valid and contains no errors.
+Official W3C tool.
+* [CSS Validator by W3C](https://jigsaw.w3.org/css-validator/) Check if your CSS code is valid and contains no errors.
+Official W3C tool.
+* [Optimizilla](http://optimizilla.com/) Compress up to 20 JPEG and PNG images while keeping a good level of quality.